mile-hi-labs/react-data/README.md

 ```

-## Advanced Usaged
+## Core Components
-While React Data is designed to work with minimal configuration, you're going to end up writing your own adapters, serializers, and models to match your needs.
-So, it's important to understand the various parts of this library, how they interconnect, and how to configure them.
+While React Data is designed to work with minimal configuration, you'll likely end up writing your own Adapters, Serializers, and Models to construct your local data store and customize network calls.
+As such, it's important to understand the core components of this library, how they interconnect, and how to configure them.

 ### The Store